-The ingredients needed for lemon vinaigrette salad dressing are simple and most of them are already in your kitchen!
-Scroll down for the complete recipe with ingredient measurements.
+The ingredients needed for lemon vinaigrette salad dressing are simple, and most of them are already in your kitchen!

-- Olive Oil: We used olive oil to make this recipe but you could substitue another oil such vegetable oil or grapeseed oil.
+- Olive Oil: We used olive oil to make this recipe, but you could substitute another oil, such as vegetable oil or grapeseed oil.

 - Lemon Juice: For the best results, use freshly squeezed lemon juice to make this vinaigrette.
-But in a pinch you can substitute bottled lemon dressing.
+But in a pinch, you can substitute bottled lemon juice.

 - Grated Parmesan: You’ll want to use freshly grated Parmesan cheese is the best results.
 You can grate it yourself or find it already grated in the deli section of your grocery store.